44 Tips & Things To Know Before Visiting Turkey

 9. Do Familiarize Yourself With The Turkish Visa Rules

-You need to know about visa rules depending on your country of origin.
+You need to know about visa rules, which depend on your country of origin.
 Generally speaking, most countries can purchase an online tourist visa, which lasts 90 days out of every 180 days.
 Introduced in 2013, the Turkey eVisa is a popular option for travelers visiting Turkey for tourism.
 The process is online and speedy.
 Remember that this type of Turkish visa is only available for eligible countries.

 If you want to stay longer than 90 days, you’ll need to apply for a residency permit, which you’ll need to apply for online before the end of your tourist visa.
 Generally, you’ll need to show money in the bank to tide you over (remember, you cannot work in Turkey without a work permit obtained from the Government), Turkish appropriate travel insurance, and proof of where you’re living.

-Make sure you avoid overstaying a tourist visa, as once you arrive at Istanbul airport to go home, you’ll end up paying a fine, and depending on how long you’ve overstayed, you might get a ban, too.
+Make sure you avoid overstaying a tourist visa.
+Once you arrive at Istanbul airport to go home, you’ll end up paying a fine, and depending on how long you’ve overstayed, you might get a ban, too.
 Check the Visa Turkey tourism system before you arrive.

 10. Do Have A Plan To Access WiFi